Last Updated on 2022-03-09 by Joop Beris

 What I do object to, is when this attitude makes you indifferent to suffering in this life.
 I’ve heard Christians sigh and accept suffering because “this world is of the Devil”.
 How often are we told that God works in mysterious ways or we must trust His plan when confronted with situations that are in our power to change?
 If your expectation of an afterlife causes you to forsake your current life, the one you are sure to have, you are wasting the life you have now.

-This kind of thinking is especially harmful if it causes you to ignore or think less of the suffering of others, since they are supposedly destined for a glorious afterlife anyway.
+People forsaking their own life is of course their right.
+However, this kind of thinking is especially harmful if it causes you to ignore or think less of the suffering of others, since they are supposedly destined for a glorious afterlife anyway.
 A good example of this, on a large scale is how dogma of the Roman Catholic Church is actively contributing to the spread of AIDS in Africa.
 Getting AIDS is obviously not a good thing, but it’s not as bad as using a condom.
 Condom use is a sin, says the church and as such, thousands of Africans have attracted the disease which condoms could have prevented.

 Christianity is elitist